BrandNewCongress/welcome/README.md

 ## How we work

 We organize around [projects on Github](https://github.com/BrandNewCongress).
-Subteams of the tech team are therefore just project teams.
+Subteams of the dev team are therefore just project teams.
 So, for example, if you want to be a part of the website team, just head over to [the website repository](https://github.com/BrandNewCongress/website) and start working there!
 If you want to know what all the available projects are to work on, [take a look at our main projects page](https://github.com/BrandNewCongress).

 Whenever we have a new feature we want to implement or a bug we want to fix, we create an issue in the corresponding Github repository and discuss the issue there.
 We use labels on Github issues to track work.
 The labels we use across all our projects are: